$C^*$-extreme points of positive operator valued measures and unital completely positive maps: POVMs on Topological Spaces

-for all $h\in\h$.
-Since $B$ is countable, we conclude that $\mu$ is concentrated on a countable subset.
+and hence $\mu(X\setminus B)=0$.
+Since $B$ is countable, we conclude that $\mu$ is concentrated on a countable subset and so $\mu$ is atomic.
 Thus if $\mu$ is a $\cst$-extreme point in $\rpx$, then it is spectral by Theorem \ref{atomic $C^*$-extreme points are PVM}. \end{proof}

 \begin{remark} Let $\tilde{X}=X\cup\{\infty\}$ be the one-point compactification of a discrete space $X$ and let $\mu:\mathcal{O}(\tilde{X})\to\bh$ be a normalized regular POVM.
-Then the restriction $\mu_{|_{\ox}}$ of $\mu$ to $\ox$ is also regular and hence concentrated on a countable subset as seen in the proposition above.
+Then the restriction $\mu_{|_{\ox}}$ of $\mu$ to $\ox$ is also regular and hence concentrated on a countable subset, as seen in Proposition \ref{regular C*-extreme on discrete spaces are PVM}.
 In particular, $\mu$ itself is concentrated on a countable subset and hence is atomic.
-Therefore, we conclude that any regular normalized POVM on $\tilde{X}$ is $\cst$-extreme point in $\mathcal{P}_\h(\tilde{X})$ if and only if it is spectral. \end{remark}
+Therefore, we conclude from Theorem \ref{atomic $C^*$-extreme points are PVM} that any regular normalized POVM on $\tilde{X}$ is $\cst$-extreme in $\mathcal{P}_\h(\tilde{X})$ if and only if it is spectral. \end{remark}